Meowzers26/Redirectory/README.md

 # Redirectory
-Redirect all YouTube searches to one specific video
+## The chrome extension that redirects your websites, redirectly! (currently only supports YouTube to YouTube redirects

-Current goal: Have YouTube searches redirect to a video essay of my choosing (or a rickroll.
-Whichever I feel like)
+~~Current goal: Redirect all YouTube seaches to one specific video~~ Current goal: Let the user choose which YouTube video(s) to redirect to and from

 Future goal: Redirect unproductive / social media links to a random Wikipedia article

 Future future goal: Redirect link of the user's choosing to a link of the user's choosing.
-Hopefully in a user-friendly way
+Hopefully in a user-friendly way.